modelica/newsletter/_2024-02/LetterFromTheBoard.md

 Further growth in advisory members is spurred by the FMI group and communicated in the corresponding FMI news.

 If you have interesting news for the Modelica, FMI, SSP, DCP, eFMI communities, please follow the [submission guidelines](https://newsletter.modelica.org/submission-guidelines.html).
-The deadline for articles for the next newsletter is WEEKDAY, MONTH DD, 2024.
+The deadline for articles for the next newsletter is Friday, November 15, 2024.

 Dirk Zimmer on July 11, 2024